Knewton/Zoidberg/EXAMPLE.md

     I think this problem is about Sam getting bags and asks a single question.

 ## Parsed problem
     Sam        	has        	12         	bags       	.
     context    	operator   	constant   	unit       	punctuation

     Sam        	buys       	8          	more       	bags       	.
     context    	operator   	constant   	rel_more   	unit       	punctuation

     How many   	bags       	does       	Sam        	have       	in         	all        	?
-    asking          	unit            	q_start         	context         	q_stop          	conjunction     	dynamic_variable	punctuation
+    asking     	unit       	q_start    	context    	q_stop     	conjunction	subordinate	punctuation

 ## Question 1